+Eliminate ignition sources.
+Stop source if safe to do so.
 On Land Block entry into waterways by diking with earth or other barrier.

-Do not contain spill if there is any chance of igniting vapours sorbents

-On shop floors and in work yards, apply inert absorbents such as dry clay or commercial particulate
+Do not flush into ditches or drainage systems.
+Do not contain spill if there is any chance of igniting vapours On shop floors and in work yards, apply inert absorbents such as dry clay or commercial particulate sorbents.
 On tundra use peat moss and leave to degrade if feasible to do so.

-& Transfer

-Block entry into waterways by diking with snow or other barrier(s).
+On Snow & Ice Block entry into waterways by diking with snow or other barrier(s).
 Do not contain spill if there is any chance of igniting vapours.
 Soak up with sawdust, sand or dry clay/earth.
 Remove minor spills with universal sorbent.
+Remove contaminated snow with shovels or mechanical equipment.
 On Muskeg Do not deploy personnel and equipment on marsh or vegetation.
 Remove pooled fuel dye with pumps, if safe to do so.
 Burning is not recommended.
 Minimize damage caused by equipment and excavation.
 Low pressure water flushing can be tried to disperse small spills, if feasible.
 On Water Do not attempt to contain or remove spills.
 Use booms to protect water intakes and sensitive areas.

-Storage Store closed, la

-Store closed, labeled containers in cool ventilated areas away from incompatible materials, e.g., oxidizing and reducing agents

-Ensure containers are tightly closed.
+Storage & Transfer Store closed, labelled containers in cool ventilated areas away from incompatible materials, e.g., oxidizing and reducing agents Ensure containers are tightly closed.
 Disposal Segregate waste types, if necessary.
+Place contaminated materials into marked containers.
+Consult BHP Billiton Superintendent - Environment Operations for any post spill requirements.

+This document may contain proprietary and/or confidential information.
+This document is a controlled document.
+The controlled copy is maintained electronically by the specific business area.
+Any printed copy of this document is an uncontrolled copy.

-Appendix 16 - Spill Response - Gasoline and Jet A Aviation Fuel
+Appendix 15.0 Spill Response - Gasoline and Jet A Aviation Fuel